McDonald's Israel: 2010s

+2020s

+On April 4, 2024, McDonald's Corporation announced that it would purchase the franchise owner Alonyal, which would make the Israeli McDonald's franchise corporate-owned, pending regulatory approval.
+The announcement was after a boycott was called due to the franchise offering free meals to the Israel Defense Forces during the Gaza war.

 Kashrut

-While McDonald's operates several Kosher and non-Kosher restaurants, all the meat served in the restaurants is kosher beef.
+While McDonald's operates several Kosher and non-Kosher restaurants, all the beef served in the restaurants is kosher beef.
 The difference is that the non-Kosher branches open on Shabbat and Jewish holidays, in addition to serving dairy products and cheeseburgers.
 A kosher McDonald's was also opened in Argentina, at the Abasto de Buenos Aires shopping mall.
 Argentina and Israel are the only branches in the world that barbecue their burgers on charcoal.

 Charities

 Similar to McDonald's charitable efforts in the other countries they operate, McDonald's Israel has donated to charities which benefit children such as Schneider Children's Hospital, "Make A Wish Association", and "The Fighting Cancer Association."
 McDonald's Israel also has its own "McSmile Program," which sponsors trips for children recovering from cancer.

 Menu

 The regular McDonald's menu has some additions catering to local tastes.
 McKebab (מקקבב) was served in tortilla.
 Israeli salad was added to the menu in 2007.
 In January 2011, McDonald's Israel introduced McFalafel (מקפלאפל) in all its restaurants, but was removed from the menu in July 2011, until its revival in July 2021.
 McDonald's Israel also serves the Big America series, which consists of six burgers - the Big New York, the Big Texas, the Big Chicago, the Big Miami, the Big Las Vegas and the Big Broadway.
 All of the burgers are served with either a 0.5 pound patty (225 grams) or a 0.275 pound patty (125 grams) and with slight differences in the sauce and the onions.